Pentagon denies report U.S. mulls pulling up to 4,000 troops from South Korea | The Japan Times

-SEOUL/HANOI – The United States on Thursday denied a South Korean news report that it was considering withdrawing up to 4,000 troops from South Korea if it does not pay more for maintaining a 28,500-strong U.S. contingent deterring North Korean aggression.
+SEOUL/HANOI – The United States has denied a South Korean news report that it is considering withdrawing up to 4,000 troops from South Korea if Seoul does not pay more for maintaining the 28,500-strong U.S. contingent deterring North Korean aggression.

-South Korea’s Chosun Ilbo newspaper reported that the withdrawal of a U.S. brigade, typically 3,000 to 4,000 soldiers, had been discussed with the top brass of the U.S. military in South Korea, citing an unidentified diplomatic source in Washington.
+South Korea’s Chosun Ilbo newspaper reported Thursday that the withdrawal of a U.S. brigade — typically 3,000 to 4,000 soldiers — had been discussed with the top brass of the U.S. military in South Korea, citing an unidentified diplomatic source in Washington.

-The report came two days after the United States broke off defense cost talks after demanding that South Korea raise its annual contribution for maintaining the U.S. contingent to $5 billion, a South Korean official said, more than five times what it pays now, in rare discord in the alliance.
+The report came two days after the United States broke off talks over defense costs after demanding that South Korea raise its annual contribution for maintaining the U.S. contingent to $5 billion — more than five times what it pays now — a South Korean official said.
+Such discord in the alliance is rare.

-“There is absolutely no truth to the Chosun Ilbo report that the U.S. Department of Defense is currently considering removing any troops from the Korean Peninsula,” Pentagon spokesman Jonathan Hoffman said in a statement.
+“There is absolutely no truth to the Chosun Ilbo report that the U.S. Department of Defense is currently considering removing any troops from the Korean Peninsula,” Pentagon spokesman Jonathan Hoffman said in a statement on Thursday.

 The White House did not immediately respond to a request for comment.

-South Korea, which remains technically in a state of war with nuclear-armed neighbor North Korea following their 1950-53 conflict.
+South Korea remains technically in a state of war with nuclear-armed neighbor North Korea following their 1950-53 conflict.
 North Korea has also developed a missile believed to be capable of firing a nuclear weapon at the U.S. mainland.

-South Korea’s defense ministry said the Chosun report was “not the official position of the U.S. government” while Foreign Minister Kang Kyung-wha told a parliamentary panel no cut in U.S. troops had been discussed.
+South Korea’s defense ministry said the Chosun report was “not the official position of the U.S. government.”
+Foreign Minister Kang Kyung-wha told a parliamentary panel that no cut in U.S. troops had been discussed.

 U.S. President Donald Trump has insisted that South Korea pay more — and has also suggested pulling the troops out altogether.